 (I) Performance improvement.

-(1) The agency shall collect data on all instances of the use of seclusion or restraint and integrate the data into performance improvement activities.
+(1) The provider shall collect data on all instances of the use of seclusion or restraint and integrate the data into performance improvement activities.

-(2) Data shall be aggregated and reviewed at least semi-annually by agencies and at least quarterly by ODMH licensed residential facilities.
+(2) Data shall be aggregated and reviewed at least semi-annually by providers and at least quarterly by department licensed residential facilities or certified AoD residential providers.
 The minimum data to be collected for each episode shall include:

 (b) Duration of the method;